plomgrading/plom/plom/db/notesOnDB.md

 * time = when was the question marked.
 * tags = a free-form text field for user-created tagging.
 This is mostly for future work.

+#### OldAnnotations
+Effectively a copy of Annotations - we use this to store old annotations - ones that are no longer valid because a new page was added to that question or the manager reverted the task

 ### Where are the pages?
 Notice that the above structure does not explain how images are connected to groups.
 This actually gets a little complicated due to the all the possibilities.
 Ideally, if everyone follows instructions, a single page will contain answers to only a single question (though, of course a single question might be over several pages).
 However, we need to allow for the possibility that a page (esp a student uploaded page) might contain answers for multiple questions.